-Fed's benchmark rate projections (Fed Funds) The FOMC members have increased their expected speed of this hiking cycle For the first time since the 1970s and early 1980s, major Western central banks, led by the Federal Reserve, are unlikely to come to the rescue in the face of a negative growth shock, as it is accompanied by a positive inflation shock.
+For the first time since the 1970s and early 1980s, this time major Western central banks, led by the Federal Reserve, are unlikely to come to the rescue to prevent a larger economic slowdown, as it is accompanied by a positive inflation shock.
 This increases the risk of weaker growth or even recession in developed economies and damage to financial markets.

 Investors are nervous about the ongoing process of initiating tighter monetary policies and their potential impact on financial markets.
-In this context, we proceed to analyze the behavior of markets in previous rate hike cycles to try to clarify which scenario might be the most likely.
+Let's analyze the behavior of markets in previous rate hike cycles to try to clarify which scenario might be most likely.
 In the table below we have summarized the main data from previous tightening cycles and how the two main bond and equity markets performed.
 This approach assumes that the current circumstances are similar to those of a normal cycle, and this assumption is not true for several variables that are very different from those of previous cycles.
-First, inflation is at four-decade highs and has been caused by a series of imbalances exogenous to the business cycle, so interest rate medicine would have a somewhat different reaction function.
-Secondly, benchmark rates are at minimum levels, so the amount of ammunition that the central bank, in this case the Federal Reserve, can accumulate for a future slowdown and be able to act by lowering rates is more limited than at other times.
+First, inflation is at a four-decade high and has been caused by a series of imbalances exogenous to the business cycle, so interest rate increases would have a somewhat different reaction function.
+Secondly, benchmark rates are at minimum levels, so the amount of ammunition that the Federal Reserve, can accumulate in order to lower rates in a future slowdown is more limited than at other times.

 If we compare the current rate hike cycle (based on market estimates) with the average of previous cycles, we find similarities in terms of intensity (moderate hike of 2.75%) and duration of the hike process (18 months).
-Compared to the previous cycle (the one that started in December 2015), the rate adjustment process is likely to be much faster derived from the current very high inflation levels that put pressure on the Fed to place rate levels in non-expansionary zones unusually quickly.
+Compared to the previous cycle (the one that started in December 2015), the rate adjustment process is likely to be much faster, derived from the current very high inflation levels that put pressure on the Fed to place rate levels in non-expansionary zones unusually quickly.
 Stock market investment does not seem to suffer during the upward cycles of interest rate hikes as they are justified by a positive situation in terms of growth variables.
-On average, the US stock market has risen by 4.8% in the three months following the first rise and by 12.9% in the year since, while the performance of fixed-income indices has been less positive with an abundance of negative readings.
+On average, the u.s. stock market has risen by 4.8% in the three months following the first rise and by 12.9% in the year since, while the performance of fixed-income indices has been less positive with an abundance of negative readings.
 Recent history seems to indicate that equity investment performs positively in the early stages of interest rate hikes.

-The starting point of this hiking cycle is quite different from all the previous ones, as inflation has never been so high, and with upside risk, and rates so low
+The starting point of this hiking cycle is quite different from previous ones, as inflation has never been so high, and with upside risk, and rates so low